Close Alert Banner

 Disordered eating

-• Disordered eating is a broad term that includes extreme concerns related to eating behaviours, body weight, and body image.
+• Disordered eating is a broad term that includes extreme concerns related to eating behaviours, body size and body image.

 • Disordered eating shares signs and symptoms with clinically diagnosed eating disorders, but not all individuals who display disordered eating behaviours have eating disorders.